FoxOfFire/obsidian/Dnd/Homebrew/Oneshot Gang/World/Bugs/Bug ranks/Bug Ranks.md

+# bug ranks

 > ## Description
 >
 > The hierarchy of bugs that determines controll over the swarm.
-> The higher the level of rank, the more independeht thought and inteligence are characteristics of creatures.
+> The higher the level of rank, the more independeht thought and
+> inteligence are characteristics of creatures.
 >
 > ______________________________________________________________________
 >